ACTION FOR COMMUNITY DEVELOPMENT

 - Be aware that the centre is COVID-19 CLEANED on Mondays aside from any other days.

-AfCD was established as a response to the reports that people from the Black, African and Minority Ethnic (BAME) communities feel alienated from formal sources of advice, advocacy and training.
-AfCD is an initiative which provides important means of raising the profile and influence of the Black Asian Minority Ethnic residents.
+AfCD had established to respond to reports that people from the Black, African and Minority Ethnic (BAME) communities feel alienated from sources of advice, advocacy and training.
+AfCD is an initiative that provides support for raising the profile and influence of the Black Asian Minority Ethnic residents.

-Our role is to break down these barriers bringing about economic justice and equal opportunities for the benefit of the community.
-We manage a resource centre in South London which offers comprehensive services to the BAME communities in particular, in the form of advice, information, casework, advocacy, counselling and training.
+Our role is to break down these barriers bringing about economic justice and equal opportunities for the benefit of the wider community.
+We manage a resource centre in South London which offers comprehensive services to the BAME communities in particular.
+These are in the form of advice, information, casework, advocacy, counselling and training.

-Our dedicated team reach out to people who have migrated to the UK from countries and also work with those settled here on low income.
-We support the transition from dependency to productive sustainable living.
+Our dedicated team reaches out to those people migrating to the UK from other countries while working with those settled in the UK on a low income.
+We support the transition from dependency to produce a sustainable living.

-Our team is made up of people with vast experience who have an unparalleled passion and enthusiasm for their work.
-We work with existing partners to pool expertise and maximise resources available for beneficial links which support our clients towards their pathways to resettlement, mainstream education and employment.
+Our team consists of people with vast experience who have an unparalleled passion and enthusiasm for their work.
+We work with existing partners to pool expertise and maximise resources available for supporting our clients towards their pathways to resettlement, mainstream education and employment.